"Your margin is my opportunity." — Jeff Bezos

 Gravity is the Only Moat

-3. Network Effects: Everyone is already here.
+- Network Effects: Everyone is already on your platform.

 Conclusion: Sovereignty

-For founders, the lesson is bleak but necessary.
-Stop obsessing over your "Secret Sauce."
+For founders, the lesson is simple.
+Stop obsessing over your secret sauce.
 Your code is a commodity.
-Understand that you are building on rented land.
-The only way to win is to build Sovereigntyβ€”to own your relationship with the customer so deeply that not even a Landlord with a checkbox can evict you.
+You're building on rented land.
+The only way to win is to build sovereignty.
+You have to own your relationship with the customer so deeply that not even a landlord with a bundled package can evict you.